The Founder's Guide to

 What is the typical fund size and check size for Kodiak?

 Kodiak has raised three funds totaling approximately $676-681 million in AUM.
-The firm typically writes checks ranging from $100,000 to $3 million for seed and early-stage investments.
+The firm typically invests between $100,000 and $3 million in seed and early-stage companies.

 All trademarks, logos and brand names are the property of their respective owners.
 All company, product and service names used in this website are for identification purposes only.
 Use of these names, trademarks, and brands does not imply endorsement.